gwu-libraries/social-feed-manager/docs/install.rst

 first, we'll go back later and get the rest:

 - ADMINS (specify your name and email address in the format provided)
-- DATABASES (NAME, USER, PASSWORD as you defined for postgres above)
+- DATABASES (NAME, USER, PASSWORD as you defined for postgres above; HOST should be 'localhost' assuming your database and application are on the same server, as per these instructions.)
 - DATA_DIR (create a directory to hold data files, then specify it here;
   use a new directory that is not inside the social-feed-manager directory)
 - TWITTER_DEFAULT_USER (the name of the twitter account you'll use to